Abdohurbly/AbdAlwahab/README.md

 ### The ChatMessage class

-`ChatMessage` holds all the relevant data about your message: `String message`, `long timestamp` and `Type type`. `Type` is an enum that can either be `SENT` or `RECEIVED`.

-It is the `Type` that determines what side of the UI the bubble will appear.
+This class has these instance variables:
+`String title` message title,
+`String message` message body,
+`long timestamp` time this message was sent, and
+`Type type` has values `SENT` or `RECEIVED` which determines the side where the message appears.

+It is strongly recommended to override this class to provide a model for the sending and receiving operations.
+More on this in future releases

 ### Typing Listener

-You can detect different states of the user's typing activity by using `TypingListener`.
+This listener is used to perform an action during different typing states.

 ```
 chatView.setTypingListener(new ChatView.TypingListener(){